Why Using an Economic Calendar When Day Trading Is Important

 There are loads of these economic data releases—at least once a week on average, and sometimes every day during particularly busy weeks.
 These events are listed on the economic calendar, along with the scheduled time of the release.

 Each event is graded, and those grades depend on which economic calendar website you use.
 Minor events that are expected to have a minimal market impact are either marked as "Low" (as in, "low impact") or they may lack any special markings.
 Events that may have a market impact are marked as "Medium," and they usually have a yellow dot or yellow star beside the event.
 Yellow indicates some caution is warranted at this time.
 Red stars, red dots, or "High" markings indicate a significant news/data release that is highly likely to move the market in a significant way.

-Risk Caused by High Impact Data/News Releases
+Risk Caused by High-Impact Data/News Releases

 Reducing Your Risk with the Economic Calendar

-Check your economic calendar each morning, before you start trading, and jot down the times of the major data releases.
+Check your economic calendar each morning before you start trading, and jot down the times of the major data releases.

 If you day trade options, you can hold your positions through a major data (or earnings) release.
 Many options strategies are designed for trading these types of specific events.
 Options are a bit different than other markets, though.
-Once you buy an option (paying the premium) your risk is capped; the premium you paid is the potential loss.
-When you buy an option or close out the trade you may get slippage, but you can't lose more than the premium you paid.
+Once you buy an option (paying the premium) your risk is capped—the premium you paid is the potential loss.
+When you buy an option or close out the trade, you may get slippage, but you can't lose more than the premium you paid.

 An Economic Calendar For Different Markets

-Options traders can also use the above calendar.
-If trading stock options, check the US earnings calendar.
+Whether you trade forex, futures, or stocks, there is an economic calendar for you.
+Forex and options traders can use dailyfx.com/calendar.
+If you trade stock options, check the US earnings calendar.
 Earnings have a significant impact on price, just like economic data releases.